Ishraqfateen/Behavioral-Testing_HIT-140/README.md

   - and lastly dataset 1 & dataset2

 > run them chronologically:

-  -merge.py ( Merges dataset1 & dataset2 and provides a new merged dataset)
+  - merge.py ( Merges dataset1 & dataset2 and provides a new merged dataset)
   - clean.py ( For cleaning the merged dataset and gives a clean dataset)
-  - rat_present_checker.py ( Adds a rat presence column and creates a new dataset)
+  - rat_present_checker.py ( creates a new dataset with rat presence)

 > Now you can run the following files in any order:
   -Assignment 2 Merged Dataset analysis .py